 *Contributed by Megan Starr of Megan and Aram

-A lot of the US National Parks on the east coast get overshadowed by the beautiful mammoths of the west coast.
-Shenandoah National Park is one of those parks and it truly is one of the highlights of the state of Virginia – and one of the best national parks in USA.
+Shenandoah National Park is one of the highlights of the state of Virginia.
 The long, narrow park stretches across the state, following the Shenandoah Valley in the picturesque Blue Ridge Mountains.

-The main highlight of Shenandoah National Park is Skyline Drive, a 105-mile road that works its way across the top of the mountains, providing a fantastic view out over the valley.
+The main highlight is Skyline Drive, a 105-mile (169 km) road that works its way across the top of the mountains, providing a fantastic view out over the valley.
 You can easily spend a few days driving through the park and stopping at various campsites along the way.

 Volcanoes National Park